 - The exposure values must be selected according to the image mode, adult/child exposure times, kV and mA.

 - Check that the ready light is on.
 Press and hold the exposure key on the control panel for the duration of the exposure.
-The exposure warning light will come on and an audible warning sound should accompany the exposure.
-Do not release the exposure key until the light goes off and the warning sound stops to indicate that the exposure has been completed.
+An audible warning signal will precede the exposure signal.
+The exposure indicator light will illuminate and the audible exposure signal will sound during the exposure.
+Do not release the exposure key until the light goes off and the audible sinal stops, indicating that the exposure has been completed.

 - Immediate measures must be taken to remove potentially hazardous situations arising from x-ray beams that may be emitted due to an equipment defect, misalignment or any other reason.

-- The OHCWA School Radiation Safety Officer (SRSO) is: Winthrop Professor Paul Abbott.
+- The OHCWA School Radiation Safety Officer (SRSO) is: A/Prof Johan Aps (ext 77835)

 - Servicing of x-ray machines may only be carried out by a technician with a suitable license from the Radiological Council.

 - All incidents and injuries must be reported to the SRSO and UWA Safety and Health.
-If the machine is faulty, do not use it, tag it out and report it for repair.
+If the machine is faulty, do not use it - instead, tag it out and report the unit for repair.

 - These working rules are to be prominently displayed by the x-ray unit control panel at all times.